Abandoned Cart Retargeting Ads: Everything You Need to Know

 The first step in building a CPC or CPM campaign is to identify your advertising goal.
 Namely, do you want to increase brand awareness and visibility or direct conversions and sales?
 Knowing this will help you decide whether to go with a CPC or CPM model.

 The cost of your ad will vary depending on which platform you’re advertising with.
-So, before you get started, it’s essential to have a budget in mind.
+Before you get started, it’s essential to have a budget in mind.
 How much are you willing to spend per click or 1,000 impressions, depending on the model you choose?

 You also need to have a compelling message and creative design in place for your campaign.
 Everything from the copy to the graphics to the CTA and landing page plays a role in the success of your ad.